 - Cost: $495/participant

 By actively participating in this course, in just over two weeks, you will create a set of course design documents in which you:

 - Identify situational factors that impact the design of your course

 - Articulate your overall vision and goals for the significant learning you want students to achieve

 - Develop learning assessments and learning activities that enable students to achieve your course goals

 - Reflect on your own learning and develop a personal plan for continued learning

-- Receive feedback from a coach and colleagues
+- Receive ongoing feedback from a facilitator and colleagues at every step

 Instructors who have used the principles of Integrated Course Design provided in this workshop in the design of their own courses report greater student engagement, more long-term significant learning, and increased instructor satisfaction in teaching.